Old Harry's Game: Christmas and New Year Specials 2010

 In Christmas Spirit, broadcast on 23 December 2010, Satan decides to ban Christmas.
 During a visitation to the world of Men he disguises himself as various religious figures, including the Pope, in order to more effectively denounce Christmas and then impersonates the new Editor of the Daily Mail newspaper (the previous Editor somehow got knocked down by a charging five-ton rhino while cycling around Hyde Park Corner) so as to publish made-up headlines undermining Christmas, such as "Mince Pies Cause Cancer" and "Taliban Targets Panto".
-However, in Hell the Spirit of Christmas is alive and well thanks to Scumspawn's efforts to cheer up Edith.
+However, in Hell the Spirit of Christmas is alive and well thanks to Scumspawn's efforts to cheer up Edith, although these only serve to depress her.

 In Ring in the New, broadcast on 30 December 2010, Satan decides he needs a holiday.
 On Edith's advice he heads off to the English Lake District for some New Year solitude, leaving Scumspawn in charge of Hell.
 But Scumspawn isn't sure his leadership skills are up to the task, and a management seminar with Genghis Khan, Winston Churchill, Gandhi, Queen Elizabeth I and football manager Brian Clough proves no help.
 This is the only episode that ends relatively happily for Thomas.